jetperch/pyjoulescope/docs/user/install.rst

 ************

 If you want to use released versions of pyjoulescope, **Install from PyPI**.
 It's quick and easy!
-If you want unrelease pyjoulescope software or you want to develop pyjoulescope, see **Install from Source**.
+If you want unreleased pyjoulescope software or you want to develop pyjoulescope, see **Install from Source**.

 .. contents::  :local: